silverhadch/SnapshotRestorer/README.md

 - **openSUSE**: For providing a great platform to develop and test the tool.
 - **BTRFS**: For providing snapshots as a way to protect data and simplify rollback functionality.
+- **Garuda Linux Snapper Tools**: This project is inspired by Garuda Linux's Snapper Tools, which offer similar snapshot restore functionality when booting into snapshots.

 ## Contact